hauke96/wiki2book/README.md

 Alternatively install pandoc 3, which [avoids CSS3 parameters](https://github.com/jgm/pandoc/blob/3.0/data/epub.css#L166:L169).

-### Examples

-In the following there are working example calls to wiki2book.

-The necessary parameters used below (see `./wiki2book -h` for more information):

-* `-c`: Wiki2book configuration file
-* `-s`: Specifies an existing style sheet file

-#### Project

-Use the following command to build the German project about astronomy:

-`./wiki2book project -c configs/de.json ./projects/de/astronomie/astronomie.json`

-#### Single article

-Render a single article by using the `article` sub-command:

-`./wiki2book article -c configs/de.json -s projects/style.css "Erde"`

-#### Standalone

-Use the following command to render the file

-`./wiki2book standalone -c configs/de.json -s projects/style.css ./integration-tests/test-real-article-Erde.mediawiki`

 # Contribute

 ## Issues, bugs, ideas

-Feel free to open [a new issue](https://github.com/hauke96/wiki2book/issues/new/choose).
+Feel free to open [a new issue](https://github.com/hauke96/wiki2book/issues/new/choose) and filling out the issue-template.

-But keep in mind:
+Please keep in mind:
-This is a hobby-project and my time is limited.
+1. This is a hobby-project and my time is limited.
-Things with less or no use for me personally will get a lower priority.
+2. Things with less or no use for me personally will get a lower priority.

 ## Development